Time Tracking Software

-Time tracking is a critical first step in improving the performance of project-based services organizations, as it enables managers to understand:
+Time tracking software is a critical first step to adopt in improving the performance of project-based services organizations, as it enables managers to understand:

 - How much does each initiative, or project, cost?

 - How much margin/benefit is being produced for every hour charged?